opsmill/infrahub/docs/guides/installation.md

 - A **Git agent** to manage the interaction with external Git repositories.
 - A **Graph database** based on `Neo4j` 5.x or `memgraph`.
 - A **Message bus** based on `RabbitMQ`.

+Refer to [Architecture](/topics/architecture) for a more in-depth view of the components interaction.

 ## From Git repository